 Chronic kidney disease (CKD) is defined as the presence of impaired or reduced kidney function lasting at least 3 months.
-A person who has the most severe form of CKD, end-stage kidney disease, usually requires a kidney transplant or dialysis to survive.
+A person who has the most severe form of CKD, kidney failure (also known as end-stage kidney disease), usually requires a kidney transplant or dialysis to survive.
 The elderly, Indigenous Australians and people living in remote and socioeconomically disadvantaged areas are at an increased risk of CKD.

 Web report |